bserem/vimfiles/README.md

 # Installation
 Clone this repo and install it in your home folder:
-`git clone https://github.com/bserem/vimfiles.git && mv vimfiles/.vim* ~`
+`git clone https://github.com/bserem/vimfiles.git && cp -r vimfiles/.vim* ~`
 If you have some other configuration already you should backup it up and remove it before running the above commands bu issuing `rm -rf .vim*`.